 The following is how the Guardian Program works:

-- A puppy is placed in an approved home when the puppy is about 10 weeks old.
-(There will be an upfront $500 fee.)
+- A puppy is placed in an approved home when the puppy is about 8-10 weeks old.

 - Once the dog has successfully completed all their health testing and reaches full maturity (approximately a year and a half), we would breed the dog.

-- You would need to keep a close eye on her “in heat” schedule so we can have her for a few days to test and breed her and then she would return to our home in time to deliver her puppies, returning back to you once her puppies are weaned.
+- You would need to keep a close eye on her “in heat” schedule so we can have her for a few days to test and breed her and then she would come to our home in time to deliver her puppies, returning back to you once her puppies are weaned.

-- When the breeding career is over (3-4 litters), we spay them and they are returned to your family with full ownership rights to live out their lives as your loving family pet.
+- When the breeding career is over (3-4 litters), we pay to have her spayed and she remains with your family with full ownership rights to live out her livfe as your loving family pet.